vivianschu/biol266-programming-tutorials/Tutorial2-Python/README.md

 #### What are Code Editors?
 A code editor, or an Integrated Development Environment (IDE) is a computer software that allows the user to write code and debug.
-Popular free code editing software includes: Sublime Text, Visual Studio Code, IDLE, Spyder and Jupyter
+Popular free code editing software includes: Sublime Text, Visual Studio Code, IDLE, Spyder, Jupyter, Wing, or replit.com

 ### Downloading Python and Code Editor
 Download and install Python [here](https://www.python.org/).